 – Perfect place for the bride to walk down the aisle without tourists in the background.

 – Wooden platform that looks great in photos

 Con’s about Harmonica Beach:

 – It can feel unbearably warm during the day, especially if the ceremony starts a little later than expected.

-I’m sure we expressed a million times how much we love this venue.
-Everything from the staff, the planner -Janelkis, who’s THE MOST helpful and easygoing person to work with-, to the little details is perfect.
+I’m sure we’ve expressed a million times how much we love this venue.
+Everything from the staff, the planner, Janelkis, (who is THE MOST helpful and easygoing person to work with) to the little details is perfect.
 It feels less rushed than most other venues which makes our job easier and better overall.
 The lighting is fantastic, the backgrounds are great for photos, and the venue itself is beautiful to be included in many of our backgrounds.

 The Pros about getting married at Jellyfish:

 – The food.

 – It’s intimate.
 Especially if you choose a weekday to get married.